 Guide to Writing an Introductory Paragraph and Outline

 Every well-written college essay includes an engaging introduction that interests readers and a clear thesis that states the purpose of the essay.
 A well-written essay is also organized and follows a logical outline.
+Visit the Writing Center’s “Writing a Paper” page for additional review of the steps listed here.

 Writing an Introduction